 Setting the value for your Overall Library Cycle will determine how quickly the Freshness Score of your Library Entries decays.
 We recommend you review your content at least once a Library Cycle, so keep this in mind when you set your Overall Library Cycle value.

-Read more: Compliance Answer mapping
+Read more: Answer Set mapping

 Backups provide a downloadable copy of all your Library Entries, including Question and Answer content, Alternate Questions, Tags, and categorization.
 Backups are downloaded in a password-protected zip file, containing both a Word and an Excel file copy of the Library.